aiidateam/aiida-core/docs/source/get_started/computers.rst

         aprun -n {tot_num_mpiprocs}
         poe

-  * **Default number of CPUs per machine**: The number of mpi processes per machine that should be executed if it is not otherwise specified.
+  * **Default number of CPUs per machine**: The number of MPI processes per machine that should be executed if it is not otherwise specified.
 No default value is specified by 0.

   At the end, you will land on an vim editor page, with a summary of the configuration up to this point,